Kecbm/Kecbm/README.md

 # 👋🏽 Hello, I'm Klecianny

-As a Software Developer AI First, I have 3 years of experience in software development with experience in languages and frameworks such as:
+As a Software Engineer AI First, I have 3 years of experience in software development with expertise in languages and frameworks such as:

-- 🎨 Front end: HTML, CSS, Javascript, Typescript, React
+- 🎨 Front end: HTML, CSS, JavaScript, Typescript, React
 - ⚙️ Back end: Node.js, .NET, Python
-- 💾 Database: Postgres, MongoDB, MySQL, SQLServer
+- 💾 Database: Postgres, MongoDB, MySQL, SQL Server
 - 🛠️ Ops: Jenkins, Docker, Git, Kubernetes

 <!-- Use the Dev.to api for get status -->